Special event

 World Press Photo and De Nieuwe Kerk present The Stories That Matter.
 This event brings together winning photographers, international speakers, critical thinkers, and the public to explore the issues and narratives shaping our world.

 Meet the awarded photographers and hear the stories behind the 2025 World Press Photo Contest’s winning projects.
-Throughout the day, the 2025 Contest winners, who come from 29 different countries from Sudan to Myanmar, Haiti to New Zealand, and Palestine to Colombia, will each speak about their work presented in the Exhibition and engage in conversation with the audience.
+Throughout the day, the 2025 Contest winners, who come from 29 different countries from Portugal to Myanmar, Haiti to New Zealand, and Palestine to Colombia, will each speak about their work presented in the Exhibition and engage in conversation with the audience.

 On the main stage, we will explore the past, looking into the World Press Photo archive and its 70-year history, alongside considering iconic images and tropes, focusing on their impact on visual literacy.
 We will also reflect on contemporary collaborative practices, foregrounding narratives from underrepresented communities, and the work of media in communicating current events.